-The Company owns significant amounts of property, plant and equipment, le the natural gas distribution network in Slovakia, in the amount of EUR 2.7 billion.
-At each reporting date, the Company makes an assessment as to whether the carrying amount of the distribution network is impaired by calculating the present value of future cash flows arising from the Company's operation.
-According to adopted accounting policies, such an impairment assessment is performed regardless of the outcome of an impairment indicator evaluation as required by IAS36.
-An impairment test requires an estimate of the following key calculation inputs:
+The Company owns property, plant and equipment, which comprises the natural gas distribution network in Slovakia amounting to EUR 2.7 billion.
+As at each reporting date, the Company makes an assessment as to whether the carrying amount of the distribution network is impaired by calculating the present value of future cash flows arising from the Company's operation.
+An impairment test of assets requires to determine estimates of the following key calculation inputs:

-- Future fees the Company can charge for its distribution services under the price regulation regime

-- Future volume of gas distributed

-- Discount rate specific to the assets owned

-- Associated capital and operating costs.
+- Future fees the Company is entitled to charge for its distribution services under the price regulation regime; - Natural gas volume distributed in the future; - Discount rate specific to the assets owned by the Company; - Associated capital expenditures and operating costs.

-The above assumptions require management to make highly subjective judgments related to long time periods into the future.
+The above assumptions require management to make highly-subjective judgments regarding long-term periods.